deadlysyntax/the-gatherer/README.md

 # in ./lib/outrider/commandify.rb
 module Commandify
   def self.process
 	# Place custom command options here.
 See instructions at http://manageiq.github.io/trollop/
 	sub_commands << %w()
+	# Set these to accept arguments through the command line and pass them to your auxiliary methods
 	command_opts = Trollop::options do
 	  # REQUIRED.
-Do not mess with these.
-Do not duplicate arguments or their short form.
-Run tests after modifying
+Do not mess with the default options.
+	  # Do not duplicate arguments or their short form.
+	  # Run tests after modifying
-	  opt :domain,     "The domain",                            :short   => "-d",  :type    => String, :default => ''
+	  # opt :domain, "The domain", :short => "-d", :type => String, :default => ''

 	  # CUSTOM.
 Place custom command options here

 	end
   end